koihin/diceandgames/content/post/rtz-missions.md

 ### Victory Conditions
 Turn 4 onwards, at the end of each Turn, if one side controls all 3 Objectives and has more VP than the opponent, that side is the winner and game ends.
 Otherwise game ends at Turn 6 and highest VP wins the game, Defender breaks ties.

+***
+## Mission 4 - Deep Strike
+{{< figure src="/images/mission-a4-mat.png" link="/images/mission-a4-mat.png">}}

+### Description
+This is a typical mission and map for Zverograd, where many buildings having been reduced to rubble.
+Two buildings overlook two objectives (green square with O) of the scenario.
+The 4 Objectives represent control over the area over the course of the game.

+### Size of Game
+This scenario is suitable for Battle size games (80 to 100AP) with 100 AP being common.
+Commanders will need to study the layout carefully to decide what units to bring and anticipate what opposition you will face.

+### Deployment
+Attacker units enter board from the blue edge.
+Defender enter the board from the red edge.
+Standard deployment rules apply (but can be modified as required by the story).

+### Terrain
+The board has 2 buildings as their main features.
+The 4 Objectives are open spaces, do not provide Cover and do not block Line of Sight nor prevent Vehicles from entering or passing through.
+Follow the placement of Objectives as per the map.

+Before Deployment, starting with the Defender, place the following terrain pieces within Range 2 (Range 3 for tank-traps) of any Objective but not on the Objective itself, one terrain piece at a time, alternating between players.
+You cannot place a terrain piece within a building or with another terrain piece.

+Tank-Traps must be placed such that it is within Range 3 to two Green Objectives, if it is not possible to do so, replace the tank-trap with an ammo-crate or barbed wire.

+Each Player:
+- Ammo-Crates x 2
+- Tank-Traps x 2
+- Rubbles x 3

+### Objective
+Players score VP for controlling or contesting the Objectives as follows:
+- Turn 1 - no scoring of VPs.
+- Turn 2 onwards, at the end of each Turn, each Controlled Objective is worth 2 VP.
+Each Contested is worth 1 VP.
+Furthermore, if you do not control at least 1 yellow Objective that Turn, you do not score any VP from primary Objectives. if you control both yellow Objectives, you get a bonus 6 VP.

+For this mission, it is highly recommended you play with Secondary Objectives.

+### Victory Conditions
+Turn 4 onwards, at the end of each Turn, if one side controls both yellow Objectives and has more VPs than the other, that side is the winner and game ends.
+Otherwise game ends at Turn 6 and highest VP wins the game, Defender breaks ties.